Whilst sub-Qs are not always necessary or appropriate (see below), most

 vet may remain sceptical.
 In these cases it may help to show your vet

-some veterinary websites on the subject (see
+some veterinary links on the subject (see

 below).